tempofeng/lambda-local/README.md

             }
         }
         ```
-    1. You can also use @LambdaLocal directly without AbstractLambdaRestService or AbstractLambdaLocalRequestHandler (But with more configuration to do).
+    1. You can also use Lambda-Local directly without `AbstractLambdaRestService` or `AbstractLambdaLocalRequestHandler` (But with more configurations to do).
         Please take a look at [our sample webapp](https://github.com/tempofeng/lambda-local/tree/master/lambda-local-example).
 1. Testing on your local machine.
 Ex: Using Gradle and [Gretty plugin](https://github.com/akhikhl/gretty).
     1. In build.gradle, put: